Innovator Program

 VISION

-We envision a community of physical, social, behavioral, and policy scientists who are empowered, valued and supported in conducting innovative interdisciplinary and convergent research that addresses complex societal problems.
+We envision a community of scientists who are supported in conducting innovative interdisciplinary and convergent research that addresses complex societal problems.
 This community, facilitated and supported by NSF NCAR, builds upon a network of collaborations between NSF NCAR scientists and university faculty and students to augment the reach and breadth of NSF NCAR science.

 MISSION

-The mission of the Innovator program is to expand the impact of NSF NCAR science by fostering lasting interdisciplinary and convergent research collaborations.
-These partnerships bring together early-career faculty and students from social, behavioral, and policy sciences with NSF NCAR researchers to benefit a broad range of communities.
+The mission of the Innovator program is to extend the scope, approach, reach and benefit of NSF NCAR science to communities by developing lasting interdisciplinary, and convergent research collaborations between faculty and their students and NSF NCAR researchers.

 PROGRAM OBJECTIVES